Bank Secrecy Law of the Philippines Republic Act No. 1405

 Bangko Sentral, pabor na alisin ang Bank Secrecy Law

-On Sept.
-9, 1955, Republic Act No. 1405, otherwise known as An Act Prohibiting Disclosure of or Inquiry into Deposits with any Banking Institution (or the bank secrecy law), was approved.
-This law was enacted to encourage individuals to deposit their money in banks instead of hoarding them.
+More than half a decade ago, Republic Act No. 1405, otherwise known as the bank secrecy law, was approved.
+At that time, it was enacted to encourage individuals to deposit their money in banks instead of hoarding them.

-While there are many exceptions, securing them is not an easy task.
-The easiest way is to waive the secrecy in writing, made voluntarily, knowingly and with sufficient awareness of relevant circumstances and consequences.
-And, as a matter of practice, banks will require the depositor to state in his waiver the specific bank account, bank branch, name of depositor, period covered by the transactions, and the name of the person authorized to access the bank account.
+While there are exceptions, securing them is not an easy task.
+The easiest way is to waive the secrecy in writing, but it’s not that simple.
+As a matter of practice, banks will require the depositor to state in his waiver the specific bank account, bank branch, name of depositor, period covered by the transactions, and the name of the person authorized to access the bank account.

-Imagine then how difficult it is to go after politicians, government officials, and rent-seekers suspected or accused of corruption without money trail.
+Imagine, then, the difficulty in going after politicians, government officials, or rent-seekers suspected or accused of corruption without any money trail.

-The recent Senate hearings on the PhilHeath and Department of Health corruption allegations will likely end the same way as many other similar investigations “in aid of legislation” had ended — with suspected perpetrators getting off scot-free with the people’s money.
+The ongoing Senate hearing on Pharmally will likely end the same way many other similar investigations “in aid of legislation” ended — with suspected perpetrators running scot-free with the people’s money.

-Why is it that up to now, the Senate and the House of Representatives keep missing the point that the best legislation to aid all their investigations into corruption in government is to repeal the bank secrecy law?
+Interestingly, why is it that up to now, the Senate and the House keep missing the point that the best legislation to aid all their investigations on corruption is to repeal the bank secrecy law?

 Kapatiran Party, firstname.lastname@example.org

 The TNTrio+ with Kapatiran Party Philippine Daily Inquirer 16 June 2023 MANILA, Philippines — A petition to disqualify Smartmatic Philippines from bidding for the 2025 midterm automated… Read More